m0xx/mplate/README.md

 # mplate

 Render template from command line.
-Supports multiple engines and is pipeable with your favorites tools!
+Supports multiple engines and is pipeable with your favorite tools!

 ## Supported template engine